Teams are forming NOW!!! Purchase Your Membership Here!

 So – simply stated, thank you.
 You ROCK!

 Now – on to the great stuff we have in store to support YOU this year!
 Please look through our all-new website. (we are so excited about this!)
 We plan to keep you up to date on all trainings, Wine and Wisdom Team Manager nights, Instant Challenge Day, etc. through the website and also through our South Metro newsletter.
 This year’s newsletters will be a little different.
-On the first Monday of the month it will be a general newsletter – trainings dates, important deadlines, where to find information, t-shirt/pin orders, etc. On the third Monday, the newsletter will be information-specific – team building activities, instant challenge strategies, and more – to support you throughout the DI year.
+On the first week of the month it will be a general newsletter – trainings dates, important deadlines, where to find information, t-shirt/pin orders, etc. During the third week, the newsletter will be information-specific – team building activities, instant challenge strategies, and more – to support you throughout the DI year.
 Miss a newsletter?
 No problem!
 We’ll have a link posted below in the newsletter section of the web site.

 Team Managers – Once you’ve purchased your National DI Membership, attaching yourself as the manager of record for your team ensures you can access all of the program and challenge materials available to you.
 It also allows us to communicate important information to you directly.
 If you are co-managing with anyone else, all managers can, and should, sign up.
 You can do this at destinationimagination.org.

 One of our all-time favorite quotes is this, “It is amazing what you can accomplish if you do not care who gets the credit.…” Harry Truman said this more than 60 years ago, and it still rings true today – especially for Team Managers.
 We, as adults, can’t actually “do” anything for our team – except to encourage them and support them throughout their DI experience.
 It’s up to them, yes, but they depend upon you – our Team Managers – to be their rocks, their support system and their inspiration.